pluviosilla/find_cointegrated_pairs/README.md

 **Project Strategy**:

-•	Covariance estimation and regularization technique: GraphLasso
+*	Covariance estimation and regularization technique: GraphLasso
-•	Clustering technique: Affinity Propagation
+*	Clustering technique: Affinity Propagation
-•	Data clustered on: covariance matrix
+*	Data clustered on: covariance matrix
-•	Stock universe: Entire market (1,797 stocks)
+*	Stock universe: Entire market (1,797 stocks)
-•	Number of possible pairs in stock universe: 1,613,706
+*	Number of possible pairs in stock universe: 1,613,706
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 1,077 o	Fraction (on average) of pairs tested that cointegrated: 0.151424 o	Percentage of partially correlated pairs that cointegrated:
+  *	Number of cointegrated pairs found within clusters: 1,077
+  *	Fraction (on average) of pairs tested that cointegrated: 0.151424
+  *	Percentage of partially correlated pairs that cointegrated:
  	With a minimum partial correlation of 0.01:  25.3% (825 pairs) With a minimum partial correlation of 0.1:    30.6% (15 pairs) With a minimum partial correlation of 0.4:    38.5% (5 pairs)